ktostam/PyHaier/README.md

 For support, join our Discord channel https://discord.gg/7aF38puD

 ## Version
+### 0.2.0
+- rename 'silent' to 'quiet' in GetMode and SetMode function to be consistent with haier nomenclature

 ### 0.1.9
 - fix for SetState.
 Now turning on/off emulate "leaf" button on YR-e27